ros-navigation/navigation2/smac_planner/README.md

-# SMac Planner
+# Smac Planner

-The SMacPlanner is a plugin for the Nav2 Planner server.
+The SmacPlanner is a plugin for the Nav2 Planner server.

 ## Status